openstack/nova/doc/source/admin/cells.rst

 - A message queue which allows the services to communicate with each other via RPC.

-All deployments have at least the above components.
-Smaller deployments likely have a single message queue that all services share and a single database server which hosts the API database, a single cell database, as well as the required cell0 database.
-This is considered a "single-cell deployment" because it only has one "real" cell.
+In smaller deployments, there will typically be a single message queue that all services share and a single database server which hosts the API database, a single cell database, as well as the required cell0 database.
+Because we only have one "real" cell, we consider this a "single-cell deployment".

+In larger deployments, we can opt to shard the deployment using multiple cells.
-However, while there will only ever be one global API database, a larger deployments can have many cell databases (where the bulk of the instance information lives), each with a portion of the instances for the entire deployment within, as well as per-cell message queues.
+In this configuration there will still only be one global API database but there will be a cell database (where the bulk of the instance information lives) for each cell, each containing a portion of the instances for the entire deployment within, as well as per-cell message queues and per-cell :program:`nova-conductor` instances.
+There will also be an additional :program:`nova-conductor` instance, known as a *super conductor*, to handle API-level operations.

 In these larger deployments, each of the nova services will use a cell-specific configuration file, all of which will at a minimum specify a message queue